GSA/digitalgov.gov/content/posts/2015-03-10-busting-myths-and-building-partnerships-national-drug-facts-week.md

   - Twitter
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/03/600-x-383-NIH-NIDA-NDFW-2015-logo.jpg" alt="National Drug Facts Week (NDFW) logo for 2015." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/03/600-x-383-NIH-NIDA-NDFW-2015-logo.jpg" alt="National Drug Facts Week (NDFW) logo for 2015." %}

 Myth-busting isn’t just for television.
 And through a multi-faceted, tech-savvy campaign based on strategic partnerships, one federal office has found a winning strategy for combating misinformation.

 [National Drug Facts Week (NDFW)](http://teens.drugabuse.gov/national-drug-facts-week) is a health awareness week for teenagers, with the goal of debunking myths about drugs.
 The [National Institute on Drug Abuse (NIDA)](http://www.drugabuse.gov/), part of the National Institutes of Health, organizes the week and reaches teens in a relevant, engaging way.

 This year, 1,557 NDFW events were held across the U.S. and internationally.
 NIDA works with federal, state and local partners to implement NDFW.
 To reach today’s teens, digital outreach is at the center of it all.

 ## Chatting for Change with 2,500 Answers

 The signature NDFW event is Drug Facts Chat Day, a live Web chat linking high schools and NIDA scientists.
 Students from across the country can ask questions about drugs and drug addiction, and scientists provide fact-based responses.
 This year’s Chat Day took place on January 30th.

 During the event, moderators direct questions to specific scientists and science writers, who provide the answers.
 Each of the approximately 50 scientist experts is paired with an editor, who cleans up the answer, adds links, and posts it.
 Although Chat Day has been running for several years, the NIDA organizing team always looks for ways to fine tune their efforts.

 “The new thing this year was a live stream video, and people could see scientists answering their questions,” said Sara Smith, Social Media Strategist for NIDA.
 “We coordinated with the video operator, and as I was posting the scientist’s biography, he would do a close-up of the scientist and have them wave.
 I posted factoids and biographies of all the people who were answering questions, and there were also poll questions that could be answered.
 Students could also view a map in real-time to see what schools were participating.”

 A feed of Chat Day was available to interested participants who could not be a part of the chat.
 Smith also worked with a team to provide content via NIDA’s Twitter, [@NIDAnews](https://twitter.com/NIDAnews).
 Common questions were put into a template with stock photos.
 Each question was written as a tweet and the answer was given as an image, in order to incorporate extra text.
 The NIDA team also posted a [NDFW video on Vine](https://vine.co/u/1146557546770108416) featuring the NIDA Director, Dr. Nora Volkow, on Chat Day.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/03/574-x-503-NIH-NIDA-NDFW-2015-NIDAnews-Tweet.jpg" alt="574-x-503-NIH-NIDA-NDFW-2015-NIDAnews-Tweet" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/03/574-x-503-NIH-NIDA-NDFW-2015-NIDAnews-Tweet.jpg" alt="574-x-503-NIH-NIDA-NDFW-2015-NIDAnews-Tweet" %}

 Brian Marquis, Public Liaison Officer for NIDA, said that the organizing team limits registration to approximately 130 schools, due to demand.
 On average, 50 to 60% of the registered schools log on, and this year, 72 schools participated.
 NIDA aims to answer 30% of the teens’ questions.

 “The first year we did the chat, in 2007, we opened it up to everyone, and it was overwhelming because we received 36,000 questions in a ten hour period,” said Marquis.
 “We went back to the drawing board and that’s where we got the number of 130.
 We don’t get representation from every state, but it was between 25 to 30 states this year.
 We’ve even had some international schools in the past.
 This year, we received 8,000 questions, and scientists were able to answer 2,500 of them during the ten hour chat.”

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/03/600-x-448-NIH-NIDA-NDFW-Jan-30th-2015-norav\_chat-day.jpg" alt="600-x-448-NIH-NIDA-NDFW-Jan-30th-2015-norav\_chat-day" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/03/600-x-448-NIH-NIDA-NDFW-Jan-30th-2015-norav\_chat-day.jpg" alt="600-x-448-NIH-NIDA-NDFW-Jan-30th-2015-norav\_chat-day" %}

 ## Delivering Content Through Interactive Quizzes